 The AD message contains Bluetooth MAC address and payload.
 The payload consists of two AD structures, the first using Flags data type to provide general information, and the second one is Apple specific iBeacon information.

 The second type of advertising is the most important.
 The first byte represents the number of bytes, 0x1A represents a total of 26 bytes, a load of 25 bytes, and a type of one byte.

 The first two bytes represent the company identifier.
 The last two bytes are beacon notification indicators.
 They’re always 0x02 and 0x15.
 The key field is the iBeacon adjacent UUID, which uniquely identifies the iBeacon, followed by the primary and secondary fields.
-There are unique UUID for each iBeacon so that the iPhone application knows exactly where it is relative to one or more ibeacons.
+There are unique UUIDs for each iBeacon so that the iPhone application knows exactly where it is relative to one or more ibeacons.
 Finally, the calibrated TX power also has a supplement of 2, which can be used to improve positioning accuracy and know the power level of the beacon.

 What is Beacon Advertising?

 Beacon advertising (also known as “beacon marketing”) is a form of advertising that uses a small, battery-powered transmitter called a beacon to send a short-range signal to a mobile device via Bluetooth.
 Using the technology, store owners and others can collect data or deliver personalized, location-based ads to people in or near their stores.